 Maxwell’s API integration with ADP Workforce Now will automatically send benefit deductions over to ADP in real-time as they are updated in Maxwell Health.
 This article includes:

-The ADP API integration costs $1 per connected employee per month.
-This is the standard fee that ADP charges.
+The ADP API integration costs $1 per employee that has an active payroll deduction per month.
 Maxwell will bill the employer on a monthly basis.
 If you need to change your billing information at any time, please email your updated information to email@example.com.

 Note: If you currently use the ADP Workforce Now Compatible Payroll Report in Maxwell (visible under Settings > Integrations), please submit this form to request the integration.